Allal al-Fassi: Sharia

+In the context of Islamic law, the scholar Wael Hallaq places Allal al-Fassi among the legal reformers he terms "utilitarianists".
+This group sought to remain within the bounds of traditional Islamic legal theories and methodologies whilst also recognising the need to modernise the legal system.
+Al-Fassi advocated the revival of ijtihad, that is "the reinterpretation of scriptural and other foundational texts" and sought to renew Islamic jurisprudence based on ideas like istiḥsān (preference) and maṣlaḥa (utility).

 Al-Fassi advocated for Sharia to serve as the basis for the Moroccan legal system.
-He sought the reactivation of ijtihad and was hostile to Maliki law.
-Despite this hostility to Maliki law, he advocated for a judicial system based in Maliki law and the Mudawana he was involved in codifying was based of Maliki law.
-Allal al-Fassi opposed customary law in Morocco which he labelled as jahili, a "pre-Islamic custom" that had to be abolished.
-He thought it was equally "horrific" to the customs of some African tribes and he believed customary law deprived women of rights that were granted to them by the Sharia like inheritance.
-Allal al-Fassi strove to purify Islamic law from later innovations and customary elements which hampered achieving social justice.
+Despite his criticism of Maliki law, the Mudawana, which he helped to codify, was based on it.
+Allal al-Fassi opposed customary law in Morocco which he labelled as jahili, a "pre-Islamic custom" that ought to be abolished.
+He regarded it as no less objectionable than the customs of certain African tribes and argued that customary law deprived women of rights granted to them under the Sharia like inheritance rights.
+Al-Fassi strove to purify Islamic law from later innovations and customary elements to achieve social justice.
 The codification of family law through the Mudawana functioned as the first step in the Islamisation of the entire legal system.
 Despite his involvement in the Mudawana, he failed to establish the full jurisdiction of sharia courts.
-He believed that Western-oriented and French-educated elites in Morocco became the new exponents of Western ideals using their positions in government to restrict Islamic law only to matters of personal status and inheritance.
-In al-Fassi's eyes, despite the French leaving in 1956, intellectual colonialism persisted well into the 1960s.
+He believed that Morocco's Western-oriented, French-educated elites had become the principal exponents of Western ideals, using their positions in government to confine Islamic law to matters of personal status and inheritance.
+In al-Fassi's view, although the French had departed in 1956, intellectual colonialism persisted well into the 1960s.

-In the context of Islamic law, scholar of Islamic studies, Wael Hallaq, places Allal al-Fassi in the camp of legal reformers that he calls the utilitarianists who aimed to stay within limits of traditional Islamic legal theories and methodologies whilst also considering the need to modernise the legal system.
-He sought to renew Islamic jurisprudence based on ideas like istiḥsān (preference) and maṣlaḥa (utility).

 Greater Morocco

 Greater Morocco as claimed by the Istiqlal Party, 1956.
 Allal al-Fassi put forward this map of the "Moroccan Sharifian Kingdom in her natural and historical borders".

-Allal al-Fassi was the thinker behind "Greater Morocco" which he believed were the territories historically part of Morocco before colonialism truncated Morocco's borders.
+Allal al-Fassi is the principal intellectual advocate of the concept of "Greater Morocco" which encompassed territories he regarded as historically Moroccan before colonial rule reduced the country's territorial extent.
 In July 1956, he put forward a map of Greater Morocco in the Istiqlal newspaper, Al-Alam, which included all of Mauritania, parts of Western Algeria and a section of Northern Mali and all of the Spanish Sahara.
-He did not think the independence of Morocco would be complete without these territories:
+In his view, Moroccan independence would remain incomplete without these territories: